Careers Guidance

 • Impartially support students on an individual basis to choose the pathway that is right for them.

-• Expose students to the world of work through Year 10 and 12 work experience placements as well as curriculum related workplace visits.
+• Expose students to the world of work through work experience placements (available to students in Years 7, 8, 9, 10 and 12) as well as curriculum related workplace visits.

 • Enable students to consider their own strengths, skills and motivations and to evaluate how these impact future career decisions.